GoogleCloudPlatform/opentelemetry-operations-js/README.md

 const provider = new NodeTracerProvider();
 provider.register();

 // Initialize the exporter.
-When run in the Google Cloud Environment no
+When your application is running on Google Cloud,
-// project id or credentials are needed. const exporter = new TraceExporter();
+// you don't need to provide auth credentials or a project id. const exporter = new TraceExporter();

 // Add the exporter to the provider